zalmoxisus/remote-redux-devtools/README.md

 `port`                  | *Number* used to specify host's port for [`remotedev-server`](https://github.com/zalmoxisus/remotedev-server).
 `secure`                | *Boolean* specifies whether to use `https` protocol for [`remotedev-server`](https://github.com/zalmoxisus/remotedev-server).
 `maxAge`                | *Number* of maximum allowed actions to be stored on the history tree, the oldest actions are removed once maxAge is reached.
 Default is `30`.
 `actionsBlacklist`      | *array* of actions to be hidden in DevTools.
 Overwrites corresponding global setting in the options page.
-See the example bellow.
+See the example below.
 `actionsWhitelist`      | *array* of actions to be shown.
 All other actions will be hidden in DevTools.
 `actionSanitizer`       | *Function* which takes action object and id number as arguments, and should return action object back.
 See the example bellow.
 `stateSanitizer`        | *Function* which takes state object and index as arguments, and should return state object back.
 See the example bellow.